Skip to main content

 DRD4-7R

 The key word here is dopamine, a hormone and neurotransmitter responsible for many different features in our brain (including autonomous movement of muscles).
-However in this particular case, dopamine is released in hedonistic situations, when we experience something nice and pleasurable.
-The more hedonistic person we are, the smaller thing or event can trigger enough release of a dopamine in our brain, like taste of enjoyable food or reading a book or seeing a photo.
-Other people have lower sensitivity to dopamine and for those (up to 20% of population) who contain DRD4-7R gene which is a variant of DRD4 dopamine receptor, eating pleasurable chocolate is not enough to release level of dopamine in order to receive a hedonistic reward.
-These people always seek more from their environment, because they need more stimulation in order to hit a satisfying level of dopamine.
-If their environment is not enough they take risks and move to another, much like nomadic people do or all those large migration of people in the history who move to another area without obvious reason even though the environment they were initially inhabited was as good as the new one.
+However, in this particular case, dopamine is released in hedonistic situations, when we experience something nice and pleasurable.
+The more hedonistic we are, the smaller thing or event can trigger enough release of a dopamine in our brain, like the taste of enjoyable food, reading a book, or seeing a photo.
+Other people have lower sensitivity to dopamine, and for those (up to 20% of the population) who contain the DRD4-7R gene, which is a variant of the DRD4 dopamine receptor, eating pleasurable chocolate is not enough to release the level of dopamine in order to receive a hedonistic reward.
+These people always seek more from their environment because they need more stimulation in order to hit a satisfying level of dopamine.
+If their environment is not enough, they take risks and move to another, much like nomadic people do or all those large migrations of people in history who move to another area without obvious reason even though the environment they were initially inhabited was as good as the new one.
 If you ever said aloud that you like very much to travel to various different places no matter what, remember it might be DRD4-7R talking.

 Refs: